 Dress appropriately.
 Men, get your hair done (shaved, colored, etc.) before you get there.
 There’s nothing worse than a screwed ‘do when you’re trying to get a psychological advantage over an opponent!
 Double-check any paperwork for the promoter regarding licensing and medical tests (sometimes they must have originals or a seal of some sort, CHECK IT OUT!).

 If you are soliciting a corner alone, make sure to pack all medical necessities.
-This can include a bucket, water bottle, Vaseline, cut medicine (if allowed), ice bag, end swells, q-tips, gauze and towels.
-Take proper re-hydrating fluids or supplements for after weigh-ins (Ultra-fuel, Gatorade, etc.).
+This can include a bucket, water bottle, Vaseline, cut medicine (if allowed), ice bag, end swells, q-tips, gauze, and towels.
+Take proper rehydrating fluids or supplements after weigh-ins (Ultra-fuel, Gatorade, etc.).
 Pack your fight clothes and corner jackets, etc.

 If you have it, take a backup pair of everything, and, by all means, don’t forget your mouthpiece.
-There is nothing worse than having to get a bite-and-mold mouthpiece at a fight, especially if you train in a custom fit one!
-Don’t forget entrance music if you have it.
+There is nothing worse than having to get a bite-and-mold mouthpiece at a fight, especially if you train in a custom-fit one!
+Don’t forget the entrance music if you have it.